Sahara Hamada Hamra

 a gigantic storehouse of solar energy.

-Environmentalists and critics have strongly objected to the project
+Environmentalists and critics have strongly objected

-being labeled
+to the project being labeled

-ploy to deploy the Sahara to power Europe in the
+even went on to say the project is a European ploy to deploy the Sahara to power

-future.
-While enthusiasts stress that current methods
+While enthusiasts stress that current methods of supplying

-of supplying arid regions with water, such as over-abstraction
+arid regions with water, such as over-abstraction from underground reserves and

-other regions are not
+diverting water from other regions, are not

 sustainable and could lead to conflict in the long